bobthemighty/codefiend-site/content/how-i-use-chatgpt/index.md

 ### Rage against the machine

 I have a few attempts with Chad, to get it to understand the concept.
 I should probably just have been more explicit about what I intended, instead of giving cryptic hints.
+This process is a lot like pair programming with a talented but hapless junior engineer.
+I'm looking for things that will make the code clearer, and correcting mistakes in the design.

 <dl>
 <dt>You</dt>